hiveot/hub.capnp/docs/design thoughts.md

 ### Exploring A Single Message Bus Approach

-Use a single message bus for all commonication within and to/from the Hub.
+Use a single message bus for all communication within and to/from the Hub.

-1. Needs an message broker
+1. Needs an message broker.
+Options:
    1. [Mosquitto](https://github.com/eclipse/mosquitto)
       1. Well known, well tested
       2. light weight that runs out of the box